Bobby Christine: District attorney for Columbia County

 In April 2021 he was appointed the first district attorney for Columbia County, Georgia, whose judicial circuit was split from that of Richmond County in March.

 Major general and Judge Advocate General

 Christine was promoted to the two-star rank of major general on February 1, 2024, making him the first reserve component officer in the Army's Judge Advocate General’s (JAG) Corps to achieve this rank since the Corps' inception in 1775.
 As a major general, Christine served as acting general counsel of the National Guard Bureau, while concurrently exercising duties as Columbia County district attorney.

 In June 2025, Christine was nominated for appointment as the judge advocate general of the Army; upon confirmation by the Senate, he assumed the office on July 1, 2025.

 Personal life

 He and his wife Sheri have three children and live in Evans, Georgia.
-Christine is also the brother of Admiral Brian Christine, the 18th assistant secretary for health.
+Christine is also the brother of U.S. Public Health Service Admiral Brian Christine, the 18th assistant secretary for health.